-- Sales Tax: A common and very popular form of Regressive tax levied on goods purchased by the customer and varies based on the product; however, it remains the same for all individuals and is unaffected by the individual’s level of income.
+- Sales Tax: A common and very popular form of Regressive tax levied on goods purchased by the customer and varies based on the product; however, it remains the same for all individuals and is unaffected by the individual’s income level.
 For instance, a Sales Tax of 10% is applicable on Television sets irrespective of the buyer.

-- Value Added Tax: Another Regressive type of tax that is collected at each stage of production for the value-added at each stage of the production process.
+- Value Added Tax: Another Regressive type of tax collected at each production stage for the value-added at each stage.

 - Excise Tax: These are taxes on imported goods and are taxed differently in different jurisdictions; however, the tax rate is fixed based on the value of goods imported and other specifications.